Maxwella10/azure-database-migration902/README.md

 # Description

-This project is the Azure Database Migration for AiCore, aiming to migrate to Azure SQL Database using Azure Micsosoft tools.
+This project is the Azure Database Migration for AiCore, aiming to migrate data to Azure SQL Database using Azure Micsosoft tools.